• Airbnb

 Aside from locations that are close you, these are the top locations I would look at:

 If you’re super into data and willing to invest anywhere in the US, Airdna is always putting out the best articles about locations that are up and coming for short term rental investors.
-Here’s an article from 2024 to give you an example.
 This info is gold!

 Airbnb Average Occupancy Rate